othmane-smd/hulthen-alpha-decay-thesis/README.md

     isotopic_chain_analysis_validity.py

 Notes:
+- Nuclear datasets are directly embedded in the scripts.
-The numerical calculations were performed in Python.
+- The numerical calculations were performed in Python.
 The final figures included in the thesis were generated in Mathematica using the exported numerical data.